 The simplicity of the wrap makes it a very cost-effective option for the budget-conscious.

 - Custom-fit when wearing your baby

 - Baby settles in quicker

-- Babies tend to sleep longer in the wrap
+- Get baby to settle faster and sleep longer in a wrap

 - Less structure